R-Najjar/RiboSplitter/README.md

-A 2nd figure can be generated as below that will zoom out and show the event with its best fit transcript, so we can see the location of the splicing event.
+A 2nd figure can be generated as below that will zoom out and show the event parallel to its best fit transcript, so we can see the location of the splicing event.
 ```
 f= splice_figure_ref_TX (final_df , positions3)
 ggsave(paste0(out_dir,'/exons_ref_transcript.png'), plot=wrap_plots(f[1:30], ncol=3),